brandon-joseph/Connect-Four-AI/README.md

 # Connect-Four-AI
 Connect Four AI

+## About

+This project utilizies alpha-beta pruning and a transposition table to make a Connect Four game with an AI opponent.

+NOTE: If you do not have the cache the AI will take long periods of time to calculate its moves at first.
+The first move in particular might take up to 400 seconds to finish.
+As you play the game the cache will build and this will no longer be a problem

+## Controls

+Left on the arrow-keys moves the player piece left, Right on the arrow-keys moves the player piece right and Down on the arrow-keys places the piece.
+There's a hidden command that will show you the best move to take at any given board state you can do by holding Shift+Up on the arrow-keys.

+## Progression of Project

 The original goal of this project was to create an AI capable of playing against a human player in the game Connect Four.
 The goal of the game is to get 4 pieces to line up in a grid whether that be horizontally, vertically, or diagonally.
 This meant that ideally the AI would try